-- 1. The lot size shall be a minimum of two (2) acres and a maximum of four (4) acres. - 2.
-A site plan shall be required regardless of the square footage on the proposed site. - 3.
-Site access shall be directly from a paved street. - 4.
-The maximum height of the structure shall not exceed fifteen (15) feet or one story. - 5.
-The minimum separation between self-storage buildings shall be twenty-four (24) feet. - 6.
-Internal drive aisles shall be at least twenty-four (24) feet wide and shall be clearly marked to indicate the directions of traffic flow. - 7.
-The total area covered by buildings shall not exceed sixty-five (65) percent of the lot. - 8.
-No outside storage is permitted. - 9.
-The storage of combustible materials or toxic materials is prohibited. - 10.
-No business activity other than rental of storage units shall be permitted except for sales of products and supplies incidental to the principal use. - 11.
-A caretaker or resident manager dwelling not exceeding twenty (20) feet in height is permitted as an accessory use. - 12.
+- 1. A site plan shall be required regardless of the square footage on the proposed site. - 2.
+Site access shall be directly from a paved street. - 3.
+The maximum height of the structure shall not exceed fifteen (15) feet or one story. - 4.
+The minimum separation between self-storage buildings shall be twenty-four (24) feet. - 5.
+Internal drive aisles shall be at least twenty-four (24) feet wide and shall be clearly marked to indicate the directions of traffic flow. - 6.
+The total area covered by buildings shall not exceed sixty-five (65) percent of the lot. - 7.
+No outside storage is permitted. - 8.
+The storage of combustible materials or toxic materials is prohibited. - 9.
+No business activity other than rental of storage units shall be permitted except for sales of products and supplies incidental to the principal use. - 10.
+A caretaker or resident manager dwelling not exceeding twenty (20) feet in height is permitted as an accessory use. - 11.
 Buildings are subject to a fifty (50) foot setback when adjacent to residential property.
-Screening and buffering will be provided along the front property line and along any property line. - 13.
+Screening and buffering will be provided along the front property line and along any property line. - 12.
 Storage and building design and materials shall be compatible with the existing and intended character of the surrounding area.